Saint Thomas More

 Saint Thomas More’s Story

 His belief that no lay ruler has jurisdiction over the Church of Christ cost Thomas More his life.

-Beheaded on Tower Hill, London, on July 6, 1535, he steadfastly refused to approve Henry VIII’s divorce and remarriage and establishment of the Church of England.
+Beheaded on Tower Hill, London, on July 6, 1535, More steadfastly refused to approve King Henry VIII’s divorce and remarriage and establishment of the Church of England.

 Described as “a man for all seasons,” More was a literary scholar, eminent lawyer, gentleman, father of four children, and chancellor of England.
 An intensely spiritual man, he would not support the king’s divorce from Catherine of Aragon in order to marry Anne Boleyn.
 Nor would he acknowledge Henry as supreme head of the Church in England, breaking with Rome, and denying the pope as head.